squeeton/the-dim/~Sessions/2025-09-17 Session Note.md

 she doesnt know the [[Undercroft]] shes heard of tunnels.

-there was a person names Samson who used to be unruly. but is now the guard captain.
+there was a person names Wesley who used to be unruly. but is now the guard captain.

 people are too despondant for a proper interrogation.